butfirstchai.com

 Can you taste the avocado in chocolate avocado brownies?

-Avocado brownies do have a subtle avocado flavor that doesn't overpower the chocolate.
+Avocado brownies do have a subtle avocado flavour that doesn't overpower the chocolate.

 Can I use frozen avocado in chocolate brownies?